 LESSON 7:III – HOW CQI DRIVES THE INITIATIVE AND EACH PROJECT

-Our entire 100% Community initiative should work like a successful enterprise, with the most highly rated service in the county.
+Our entire 100% New Mexico initiative should work like a successful enterprise, with the most highly rated service in the county.
 By service, we mean that when elected leaders, stakeholders and the public hear of the projects being implemented to improve services, we hope the reaction is, “These people know how to make things happen.”
 For this reason, we are revisiting continuous quality improvement (CQI) so there’s no confusion about what we do and how we do it.
 While we love convening and discussing problems as much as anyone, this initiative creates ten action teams who spend their time turning data into action that’s measurable and meaningful to every family in the county.

 As we have discussed throughout the course, CQI is the ongoing process of identifying, describing, and analyzing strengths and problems and then testing, implementing, learning from, and revising solutions.